The word “Environment “ or “campus” replaces the conventional “office”

 The integrated campus becomes a plausible reality through a series of salient operations derived from Traditional Indian planning devices.

 a) The Mandala: The square grid floor plates echo the 9 square diagram of the Mandala.
-A full floor plate consists of 2 connected “Mandalas”.
+A full floor plate consists of two connected “Mandalas”.

-b) The stepwell + Street: A 3 dimensional stepped street slices through the floors, connecting different spaces and is interspersed with communal areas.
-The notion of the ‘street ‘continues into the workspaces, shifting away from generic corridors towards the fluidity and coherence of an articulated architectural ground.
+b) The stepwell + Street : A three dimensional stepped street slices through the floors, connecting different spaces and is interspersed with communal areas.
+The notion of the ‘street ‘ continues into the workspaces, shifting away from generic corridors towards the fluidity and coherence of an articulated architectural ground.

-c) Vertical Courtyards: The centers of the Mandalas have been cut away to create interconnected flexible courtyard spaces around which this work and communal spaces have been configured.
+c) Vertical Courtyards : The centres of the Mandalas have been cut away to create interconnected flexible courtyard spaces around which this work and communal spaces have been configured.

 The independently accessible double level lobby and visitor interface areas are organized around a ‘skylit’ circular courtyard sheltered by the truncated cone that slices through the campus, echoing Bombay’s industrial past.